jyhi/purl-workers/README.md

-# PURL Server on Cloudflare Workers
+# PURL Service Running on Cloudflare Workers

 A (very simple) [Persistent URL][purl] service running on [Cloudflare Workers][cfwkrs].
 Can also be used as a URL shortening service.